Hallstahammars SK

 Hallstahammars SK is a Swedish sports club located in Hallstahammar in Västmanland County.

 Background

 Since their foundation in 1906 Hallstahammars Sportklubb has participated in the upper and lower divisions of the Swedish football league system.
 The club played in Allsvenskan during the 1931–32 and 1938–39 seasons.
-Hallstahammars SK currently plays in Division 4 Västmanland which is the sixth tier of Swedish football.
+Hallstahammars SK currently plays in Division 3 Mellersta Svealand which is the fifth tier of Swedish football.
 They play their home matches at the Trollebo IP in Hallstahammar.

 Hallstahammars SK are affiliated to the Västmanlands Fotbollförbund.

 The club also has or has had active sections for bandy, handball and ice hockey.

 Season to season

 In their early history Hallstahammars SK competed in the following divisions: